History of Goa: Portuguese arrival

 Vasco da Gama commanded the first circumnavigation of Africa, relying on stories and maps from earlier Portuguese voyages.
 His fleet of four ships set off from Lisbon in 1497.
 After island stops at Tenerife and Cape Verde, the ships made landfall on the West African coast.
 They then steered southwest into the vast South Atlantic Ocean.
 Near Brazil, by making an eastward turn, they headed toward the southern cape of Africa which they rounded.
 After passing by the Rio do Infante described earlier by a fellow explorer, a northward course was set.
 The ships stopped at the East African ports of Mozambique, Mombasa and Malinda.
 An Arab pilot, or an Indian, then guided their remaining course across the Arabian Sea.
-A year out from Lisbon, de Gama's fleet landed in Calicut, India.
+A year out from Lisbon, da Gama's fleet landed in Calicut, India.
 Their arrival signalled the end of Muslim monopoly over the region's maritime trade.

 Before the Portuguese ships came to India, the seas to the east had been dominated by the thalassocratic Chola Empire of the Tamils, followed by their Shailendra dynasty successors and other Indianized seafaring states of Java and Sumatra.
 "Indian ship-building had a high reputation at the time".
 Yet "by the fifteenth century the navigation of Indian waters was in the hands of the Arabs" both toward the east and westward toward the Gulf and the Red Sea.